shakes76/PatternAnalysis-2023/recognition/ADNI-Style-GAN2-s4696807/README.md

 ## Training Images
 ![Training Images](assets/training_images_examples.png)

 This is a small sample of images from the OASIS dataset used in order to give some context to how accurate or inaccurate the generated images are in compassison to these.
+You can compare these to the generate images below.

 ## Generated Images after 1 Epoch